forma-cloud/FormaCloud/README.md

 # FormaCloud Installation Guide

 Forma Cloud is a Silicon Valley company that offers an effortless way to dramatically cut your AWS costs.
 We have increased cash efficiency for numerous businesses.
 Our product portfolio includes:

-- ClariSpend (free): gives daily bill analysis and 7-day trend data by accounts and services.
+- ClariSpend: gives daily bill analysis and 7-day trend data by accounts and services.
 Through reports and anomaly detections, you will be able to understand and control utilization.
+It will be enabled once you have installed Optima.

 - Optima: automates instance downsizing, buying and selling of reserved instances, savings plans management and shutting down unused instances (all-in-one saving approach).
 It provides real-time notifications for saving opportunities as well as easy-to-access action buttons.
 In addition, you will be able to manage inventories and generate visualizations and reports using our web portal.